hlorus/CAD_Sketcher/docs/user_interface.md

 ![!Sidebar](images/sidebar.png){style="width:200px; height:220px; object-fit:cover;" align=right}

 The addon adds a some panels to the "N"-sidebar under the category "Sketcher".
-From here you can set the active sketch, access it's properties, add constraints and interact with elements via the browsers.
+From here you can set the active sketch, access its properties, add constraints and interact with elements via the browsers.
 {style="display:block; height:220px"}